-Strategies outlined in prior sections identify crucial strategies for increasing revenues for small businesses and percentage rent to the PDA:
+Strategies outlined in prior sections identify crucial actions for increasing revenues for small businesses and percentage rent to the PDA:

-- Embracing a robust Pacific Northwest Food Life strategy that curates authentic Pacific Northwest food products, dining concepts, producers, and experiences, reattracting local visitors and spending. - Attracting business anchors, a limited number of beloved, local, owner-operated businesses with limited other locations that can attract more visitors who then spend more money at other nearby businesses.
-While it has been practice to deny lease applications for businesses with more than one location, the MHC Guidelines do not prohibit this, if the business is owner-operated and contributes to the Market's goals. - Increasing the share of businesses with revenues between \$300,000-\$1M from 30% to at least 50% by providing support to smaller existing businesses to help them grow thereby supporting wealth generation for owners - and through curation of new owneroperated businesses that reattract locals.
-In parallel, we can revisit MHC Guidelines to further support business growth, considering business operations and consumer tastes have evolved significantly since they were created in 1971.
-A 20%-35% increase in tenant sales - achieved through marketing of Pacific Northwest Food Life, programmatic support of existing business growth, and more intentional tenant recruitment and curation - could potentially add \$2M-4M in annual percentage rent for the PDA, depending on the magnitude of future capital improvement needs and proactive approach to tenant curation.
+- Embracing a robust Pacific Northwest

+Food Life strategy that curates authentic

+Pacific Northwest food products, dining

+concepts, producers, and experiences,

+reattracting local visitors and spending.

+- Attracting business anchors, a limited number of beloved, local, owner-operated businesses with limited other locations that can attract more visitors who then spend more money at other nearby businesses.
+While it has been practice to deny lease applications for businesses with more than one location, the MHC Guidelines do not prohibit this, so long as the business is owner-operated and contributes to the Market's goals.

+- Increasing the share of businesses with revenues between \$300,000-\$1M from 30% to at least 50% by providing support to

-5% Operating Expenses Annual Projected Growth vs.
+Operating Expenses Annual Projected Growth

+VS.